cloudfoundry/buildpacks-ci/README.md

 1. Check out the `binary-builds` branch
 2. Edit the YAML file appropriate for the build (e.g. `ruby-builds.yml`)
+3. Find the version number and package SHA256 of the new binary.
+For many binaries, the project website provides the SHA256 along with the release (for example, jruby.org/download provides the SHA256 along with each JRuby release).
+For others (such as Godep), you download the .tar.gz file and run `shasum -a 256 <tar_file>` to obtain the SHA256.
-3. Add any number of versions and their checksums to the array, e.g.
+4. Add any number of versions and their checksums to the array, e.g.

 	```yaml
 	ruby: